 Emma J. Pierson and Jure Leskovec, Stanford University, David M. Cutler, Sendhil Mullainathan, and Ziad Obermeyer

-Using Machine Learning to Explain Socioeconomic and Racial Gaps in Pain
+Using Machine Learning to Explain Socioeconomic and Racial Gaps in Pain (slides)

 Rediet Abebe, Cornell University; Shawndra Hill and Jennifer Wortman Vaughan, Microsoft Research; Peter M. Small, Rockefeller Foundation; and H. Andrew Schwartz, Stony Brook University